Faithful and Just

 I’m sure it would never be necessary, but do you have a friend who can bail you out of jail?
 Maybe someone who can get you out of a jam?
 We hope we would never be in these situations.
 But the moment you are in one, you need a friend.

-And if you commit sins after you are walking with Him and confess them He forgives you again.
+If you commit sins after you are walking with Him and confess them He forgives you again.
 Jesus doesn’t hold grudges.
 He is faithful even when you are not.
 He is just even when you’re not.
 See Jesus as your greatest Advocate.

 Don’t deceive yourself and think you’re okay.
 You need fellowship with God.
 You need fellowship with other Christians.
 The more you leave your sin in the dark the more power it holds over you.

 Jesus, I confess my sins, all of them, to You.
 I ask for Your forgiveness.
 I want to be clean and have fellowship with You.
-Thank you that You don’t ever hold my sins against me.
+Thank You that You don’t ever hold my sins against me.
 I walk with You on the path to holiness once again.

 Leave a Reply